Bairnsdale: Roman Catholic Church

 One of the most notable landmarks of Bairnsdale is the St Mary's Roman Catholic Church in Main Street known for its distinctively tall tower.
 Construction of St Mary's Church was commenced in 1913, replacing an earlier brick church which had been built thirty years earlier in 1883.

 Murals rivaling those of many European churches cover the walls and ceiling of St Mary's in Bairnsdale depicting saints, the trinity and scenes of hell, purgatory, heaven and the crucifixion.

 St Marys Bairnsdale may look quite ordinary on the outside but its real glory lies within.
 Amazing murals rivaling those of European churches are on offer for all to see.

 Every year the church receives up to 80,000 visitors from all over Australia and the world.
 The murals were painted by out of work Italian artist Francesco Floreani during the Great Depression and remains a fascination to this day.

 St Mary's Roman Catholic Church was well established when a new church building was opened on 29 April 1883.
-The Reverend Fr Patrick O'Donohue was priest from 1883 to 1888.
+Patrick O'Donohue was priest from 1883 to 1888.
 Early in the 1880s a school was opened and developed quickly so that extensions to the building were added in 1888.
 There were about 120 pupils in 1890.
-Fr Cremin oversaw the congregation from 1909 and in this period plans were drawn up to erect a magnificent brick church at an estimated £10,000.
+Father Cremin oversaw the congregation from 1909 and in this period plans were drawn up to erect a magnificent brick church at an estimated £10,000.
 The architects were A. A. Fritsch and Harry French.
 Work started in August 1913 with the a stone being laid by Bishop Phelan of Sale on 19 October.
 The new church with its tower, described by a witness as, "a free treatment of Romanesque style, built of brick with a slate roof".

 Bairnsdale experienced growth in church numbers in the 1880s, many of them frequently recording packed congregations, particularly on special occasions.
 St Johns Church of England often had congregations of over 200 at the morning and evening services.
-The congregations of that church were headed by the Reverend E. W. S. Hartmann who later died crossing the flooded Mitchell River.
+The congregations of that church were headed by E. W. S. Hartmann, who later died crossing the flooded Mitchell River.
 He was succeeded by W. G. Hindley, under whom a new brick church was built (still on the corner of Francis and Service Streets) and opened by Bishop Moorhouse on 24 June 1884.

 The former Bairnsdale Hospital buildings designed by Harry Gibbs, the two-storey central block, the single-storey pavilions on each side and the Contagious Diseases Ward to the south, are architecturally significant as an outstanding and largely intact example of nineteenth century hospital design.